emanuel2718/AstarPathfinding/README.md

 - [x] Put all the current colors of the squares in a dictionary for easy change of color choice
 - [x] Reset visualizer option
+- [ ] Refactor mouse and key handlers out of the main function (Clean it)
 - [ ] Make a noticable notification for No solution found case and ended visualization (Maybe use Tkinter)
 - [ ] Show time it took to find the path
+- [ ] Optimize scores and coordinates renderer to handle different window sizes
 - [ ] Add option for A* algorithm G, H and F scores on each square
 - [ ] Make a separate window to handle the settings such as diagonals, coordinates etc.